VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 3 High_Level_API_Dropper/Exercise 3 High_Level_API_Dropper.md

 ## HLA-Dropper analysis: API-Monitor
 We use API Monitor to check the transition from the four used Windows APIs to the four corresponding native APIs.
 For a correct check, it is necessary to filter to the correct APIs.
-Only by providing the correct Windows APIs and corresponding native APIs, which can prove the transition from Windows APIs (kernel32.dll) to native APIs (ntdll.dll), in the context of the HLA-Dropper, we filter on the following API calls:
+Only by providing the correct Windows APIs and corresponding native APIs, which can prove the transition from Windows APIs (kernel32.dll) to native APIs (ntdll.dll), in the context of the HLA-Dropper, we filter on the following API calls.
+Which results do you expect?
 - VirtualAlloc
 - NtAllocateVirtualMemory
 - WriteProcessMemory